2008 Kyiv local election: Calls for another snap election

 On 12 December 2008 Prime Minister Yulia Tymoshenko announced at a news briefing that she was confident that early mayoral elections would be held again in Kyiv.
 Day before, the Kyivenerho utility company began cutting the supply of hot water to about 5,000 homes in Kyivbecause of the Kyiv State City Administration's failure to compensate the company for the difference between the tariffs charged by Kyivenerho and the actual cost of its services.
 Following the event, Tymoshenko accused Mayor Leonid Chernovetskyi of using money from the local budget to finance his election campaign.

 On 6 February 2009, the Vitali Klitschko Bloc stated it will apply to the Verkhovna Rada, the Cabinet of Ministers, the National Security and Defense Council and the Kyiv Prosecutor's Office with a request to take into consideration the unlawfulness of Chernovetskyi's actions and to call another snap mayoral elections in the city.

-In the January of 2010 Verkhovna Rada Chairman Volodymyr Lytvyn stated he started preparing a law draft to conduct an early mayoral election in Kyiv on 30 May 2010, alongside city council election.
+In the January 2010 Verkhovna Rada Chairman Volodymyr Lytvyn stated he started preparing a law draft to conduct an early mayoral election in Kyiv on 30 May 2010, alongside city council election.
 Lytvyn said that he "could not stand what was going on in Kyiv any longer" and that his own Lytvyn Bloc would take part in the election.
 A resolution setting another snap election in the capital city for the 30 May 2010 was registered in the Verkhovna Rada on 18 January, but was never included in the agenda, being later withdrawn on 16 February.

 After then-incumbent Mayor Chernovetskyi had tendered his resignation on 1 June 2012, a petition to the parliament calling to hold an early mayoral election in the city was initiated.
 Although, it looked that the next Kyiv local election was set for 2012 nevertheless; However, by the January 2013 the Verkhovna Rada had set no date for these elections.
 Legally they had to take place in 2013, but in May 2013 the Constitutional Court of Ukraine has set the date of the election to 25 October 2015.

 Eventually, regular elections for the position of Mayor and 120-seats Kyiv City Council took place on 25 May 2014 as a part of the nationwide 2014 local elections.